Permafrost/Tundra/README.md

     * `$list` is the newly constructed list containing the returned items from invoking `$service` for each input list item.

+* #### tundra.list.document:pivot

+  Returns a given `IData[]` document list pivoted on a given key.

+  For example, given an `IData[]` document list that includes the following two items (represented in [JSON] form):

+      $list = [
+        { "name": "Bob",  "phone": "1234 5678" },
+        { "name": "Jane", "phone": "2345 6789" }
+      ]

+  A pivot on the key `name` would return the following `IData` document, where each list item is now associated with that item's value of the pivot key:

+      $document = {
+        "Bob":  { "name": "Bob",  "phone": "1234 5678" },
+        "Jane": { "name": "Jane", "phone": "2345 6789" }
+      }

+  Alternatively, a pivot on the key `phone` would instead return the following `IData` document:

+      $document = {
+        "1234 5678": { "name": "Bob",  "phone": "1234 5678" },
+        "2345 6789": { "name": "Jane", "phone": "2345 6789" }
+      }

+  Although the difference between the `IData[]` document list and `IData` document representations appear subtle, a pivot of a `IData[]` document list on a primary key returns an `IData` document that can be efficiently accessed by key, rather than having to iterate over the list to find a specific item by key.

+  * Inputs:
+    * `$list` is the `IData[]` document list to be pivoted.
+    * `$key` is the key to pivot on, with the following caveats:
+      * If the key doesn't exist in an item, that item is not included in the resulting pivot.
+      * If the key is associated with a null value in an item, that item is not included in the resulting pivot.
+      * If the key is associated with the same value in multiple items, only the first item is included in the resulting pivot.
+  * Outputs:
+    * `$document` is the `IData` document pivoted representation of the given `$list`.

 * #### tundra.list.document:prepend

   Prepends a single item to the front of a list, such that prepending